 Glacier National Park is one of the last pristine pieces of wilderness in the United States.
 With over one million acres of mountain ranges, lakes and native wildlife to discover it certainly lives up to its nickname as the Crown of the Continent.
-Hardcore climbers in particular have found it to be a fantastic place to visit with a seemingly endless array of crag to explore and switchbacks to traverse.
+Hardcore climbers, in particular, have found it to be a fantastic place to visit with a seemingly endless array of crag to explore and switchbacks to traverse.

 The region is not for the faint of heart.
-The rocks are infamously treacherous and unsteady and during the cooler months much of the park becomes an avalanche zone.
-If you’re an experienced climber, whether rock or mountain, you’ll find that the untouched rocks here are a great place to find new routes amid crowd-free wilderness.
+The rocks are infamously treacherous and unsteady and during the cooler months, much of the park becomes an avalanche zone.
+If you’re an experienced climber, whether rock or mountain, you’ll find that the untouched rocks here are a great place to find new routes amid the crowd-free wilderness.

 Mount Oberlin is widely considered the entry point for mountain climbing in Glacier National Park.
 It’s one of only two mountains in the area that are considered “safe” to climb with a somewhat straightforward route to the top.
 The Clements Saddle Route will get you to the peak in roughly half a day and the views from above are excellent.
 Oberlin is the go-to route for those wanting to climb when the conditions aren’t very favorable for harsher ascents.